Hasaacas' incredible journey from Ghana's Western Region to TotalEnergies CAF WCL

 Established in June 2003 by women's football enthusiast, Ben Hassan upon his return from Germany together with Benjamin Nanabayin Eyison and Alhaji Fuseini Mahama, Hasaacas Ladies FC have been a giant producing great players.

-He added: "The club make it a topmost priority give these players some form of education.
-Some were also lucky to get scholarships outside Ghana.''
+He added: ''The club makes it a topmost priority give these players some form of education.
+Some were also luck to get scholarships outside Ghana.''

-I have been with the club since its establishment in 2003 as the head coach and I have won many laurels with this club.
-People know me because of my enviable achievements with this club.

 Hasaacas Ladies won the Women's Premier League three times on a trot- 2012/2013, 2013/2014 and 2014/2015-all under Basigi.